 What could be better than hanging out on a Cornwall beach, with a genuine Cornish icecream in hand?
 You’ll never look at a Cornetto the same way again.

-20. Eat your way around Tuscany
+20. Eat your way around Bordeaux

 21. Go to a German Christmas market

-It simply isn’t Christmas until you’ve spent a dark December weekend eating hot pork rolls and gingerbread, washed down with more mulled wines than you care to remember.
+It simply isn’t Christmas until you’ve spent a dark December weekend eating hot pork rolls and gingerbread, washed down with more mulled wines than you care to remember!

 More like this: 8 European islands you must visit